CatStudios/Scoreboard/README.md

-# Scoreboard
+# Scoreboard | Minecraft
-base of how to make a scoreboard for java
+base of how to make a scoreboard for Minecraft using java